pronobis/dot/README.md

 ## Installation

-1. Clone the repository to a convenient location e.g. `~/.dot`
+1. Clone the repository to a convenient location e.g. `~/.dot` using `git clone https://github.com/pronobis/dot.git ~/.dot`
-2. Go to that directory and run `install.sh`
+2. Go to that directory `cd ~/.dot` and run `./install.sh`
+3. If you have access to sudo/root and want to install system-wide module configuration, run `sudo -EH ./install.sh`.
+Don't forget about the `-EH` options!
-3. Clone/install your modules in `./modules`.
-The name of the module determines it's priority.
+4. Clone/install your modules in `./modules`.
+The name of the module determines it's priority as it is often the case in Ubuntu `.d` folders.
+Using number prefixes such as `10_dot-module-my` is a good idea.
-4. Run `install.sh` in each module.
+4. Install each module.
+This typically means running `install.sh` of that module for installing local user configuration and optionally `sudo -EH ./install-sys.sh` for global system configuration.